 IMPACT: Sellers of residences, small businesses, and farms who would have to pay tax on interest they do not charge, and otherwise will not receive, benefit from this provision.
-The imputed interest rules have been less important since the Tax Reform Act of 1986 took effect, because tighter depreciation rules limited the arbitrage opportunities from seller-financed transactions.
+The exceptions to the imputed interest rules are generally directed at "seller take-back" financing, in which the seller of the property receives a debt instrument (note, mortgage) in return for the property.
+This financing mechanism allows the sellers to shift taxable income between tax years and thus delay the payment of taxes.34 The imputed interest rules have been less important since the Tax Reform Act of 1986 took effect, because tighter depreciation rules limited the arbitrage opportunities from seller-financed transactions.35